hyperspy/hyperspy/doc/user_guide/io.rst

 This is a non-compliant variant of the standard EMD format developed by FEI.
 HyperSpy supports importing images, EDS spectrum and EDS spectrum streams (spectrum images stored in a sparse format).
-For spectrum streams, there several loading options (described below) to control the frames and detectors to load and if to sum them on loading.
+For spectrum streams, there are several loading options (described below) to control the frames and detectors to load and if to sum them on loading.
 The default is to import the sum over all frames and over all detectors in order to decrease the data size in memory.

-Note that pruned FEI EMD files contain the spectrum image.
+Note that pruned FEI EMD files only contain the spectrum image in a proprietary format that HyperSpy cannot read.
 Therefore, don't prune FEI EMD files in you intend to read them with HyperSpy.
 Note also that loading a spectrum image can be slow if `numba
 <http://numba.pydata.org/>`_ is not installed.